 Per Diem is a daily allotment to reimburse servicemembers for the out-of-pocket cost of food, lodging and incidental expenses that occur while on military business or temporary assigned duty (TDY or TAD) away from their home station.
 Per Diem sets the limit to how much a servicemember can be reimbursed for meals and lodging.
 The following is a summary of how the Per Diem works:

 Each year the DoD Per Diem, Travel and Transportation Committee sets the Per Diem allowance.
-The Per Diem is specific to a given travel location and can range from a standard CONUS rate from $129 per day up to $729 per day for Out-of-CONUS rates.
+The Per Diem is specific to a given travel location and can range from a standard CONUS rate from $151 per day to over $800 per day for OCONUS rates.

 The Per Diem rate you will receive is based on a combination of the Maximum Lodging and the Meals and Incidental Expenses (M&IE) rates.
 M&IE is either determined by adding the Local Meals Rate and Incidental Expense Rates, or the Proportional Meal Rate.

 To find the specific Per Diem rate for a given location visit the DoD Travel and Per Diem website.

 Military pay benefits are changing all the time -- make sure you're up to date with everything you've earned.
 Join Military.com for free to receive updates on all your military benefits, delivered directly to your inbox.